 At the highest level, Scrapy Cluster operates on a single input Kafka topic, and two separate output Kafka topics.
-All incoming requests to the cluster go through the demo.incoming kafka topic, and depending on what the request is will generate output from either the demo.outbound\firehose topic for action requests or demo.crawled firehose topics for html crawl requests.
+All incoming requests to the cluster go through the demo.incoming kafka topic, and depending on what the request is will generate output from either the demo.outbound_firehose topic for action requests or demo.crawled_firehose topics for html crawl requests.

 Each of the three core pieces are extendable in order add or enhance their functionality.
 Both the Kafka Monitor and Redis Monitor use 'Plugins' in order to enhance their abilities, whereas Scrapy uses 'Middlewares', 'Pipelines', and 'Spiders' to allow you to customize your crawling.
-Together these three components and the Rest service allow for scaled and distributed crawling across many machines.
+Together these three components allow for scaled and distributed crawling across many machines.

-This guide does not go into detail as to how everything works but it will hopefully get you scraping quickly.
-For more information about how each process works please see the rest of the documentation.
+This guide does not go into detail as to how everything works, but hopefully will get you scraping quickly.
+For more information about each process works please see the rest of the documentation.

-1.2.1 Setup
+1.2.1 Vagrant Quickstart